TULARE COUNTY TREASURES

 2004 Sequoia Riverlands Trust purchases the 1,819 acre Homer Ranch Preserve from Stephanie and Richard Homer, whose great great grandparents homesteaded in the area in the late 1800s; the property becomes the land trust's Homer Ranch Preserve.

 2005 Sequoia Riverlands Trust purchases part of the Golden Sierra Ranch and conserves it as the 928 acre Blue Oak Ranch Preserve near Springville.
+In 2019, this preserve was renamed Sopac McCarthy Mulholland Blue Oak Ranch Preserve.
+In 2023, it was again renamed, McCarthy Blue Oak Ranch Preserve.

 2008 SCICON celebrates its fifty year anniversary.